Vybavnag/BitPredict/README.md

-This is a summary of my machine learning model that predicts the price of bitcoin.
+This is a summary of my machine-learning model that predicts the price of Bitcoin.

-This is a ML model project in TensorFlow that utilizes transfer learning, convulutional neural networks and relational nueral netwroks.
+This is an ML model project in TensorFlow that utilizes transfer learning, convolutional neural networks, and relational neural networks.

 ## Table of Contents
 * [Motivation](#motivation)